Leave of Absence or Suspension

 Undergraduate Bachelor degree

-Students are required to complete their degree requirements within 10 calendar years from commencement, and this includes any semester(s) of suspension.
+All students are required to complete their degree requirements within 10 calendar years from commencement, and this includes any semester(s) of suspension.

-Students are required to complete their postgraduate course requirements within 4 calendar years from commencement of their degree.
+All students are required to complete their postgraduate course requirements within 4 calendar years from commencement of their degree.
 If a student is permitted to suspend, the same length of time (either one or two semesters) will be added to this time limit.